kassi/phototagger.lrplugin/README.md

 See the [PhotoTagger homepage](https://www.kluks.de/apps/phototagger) for detailed information about the app and the plug-in, as well as further information, privacy policy and legal information.

-# Development

-First clone the repo:

-    git clone kassi/phototagger.lrdevplugin

-Next, add it to lightroom as mentioned in the usage above.

-## Building

-Bump the version by tagging with the next version number according to semver and push the commits and tags.
-The github action will create a new release and upload it to this and the public companion repo.

-### Manually

-Simply running

-    make

-will compile lua and create a `dist/PhotoTagger.x.y.z.zip` file, according to the current version number.

-This file can be distributed.